Low-Rank Graphon Learning for Networks: Methodology and Theory

-\end{theorem} Our result is again based on the \textbf{sup-norm}, which provides a stronger guarantee of uniform convergence compared to pointwise or average error metrics.
-The achieved rate matches that of \citet{chan2014consistent}, demonstrating the optimality of our method while offering a more robust theoretical foundation.
+\end{theorem} Our result is based on the \textit{sup-norm}, providing a stronger uniform convergence guarantee compared to pointwise or average error metrics.
+The achieved rate matches \citet{chan2014consistent}, demonstrating the optimality and robustness of our method.